flutter-cavalry/bull_fs/README.md

 # bull_fs

-Unified file system APIs for local file system (Dart IO), Android SAF, and iOS / macOS `NSFileCoordinator` (mostly for iCloud access).
+Unified file system APIs for Dart IO, Android SAF, and iOS / macOS `NSFileCoordinator` (mostly for iCloud access).

 ## APIs

 ### `BFEnv`

 `BFEnv` is the core of this package.
-All supported environments are sub-classes of `BFEnv`.
-This class defines the common APIs for file system operations. `bull_fs` has 3 implementations:
+Each support platform has its own implementation of `BFEnv`.
+This class defines a set of supported file-system APIs.
+There are 3 implementations:

-- `BFLocalEnv`: for local file system, which is a wrapper around Dart IO.
+- `BFLocalEnv`: for local file system, a wrapper around Dart IO.
 - `BFSafEnv`: for Android Storage Access Framework (SAF).
 - `BFNsfcEnv`: for iOS / macOS `NSFileCoordinator` (mostly for iCloud access).

-Below is a good summary of which to use on different platforms:
+Below is a good summary of what to use on different platforms:

 | Platform        | Which `BFEnv` to use                                                 |
 | --------------- | -------------------------------------------------------------------- |